 Bowheads also react to other oil and gas operational noise such as drilling and dredging activity through avoidance (Richardson et al. 1990) or changes in calling behaviour; calling rates first increased and then decreased after a certain level in response to continuous, tonal noise from oil rigs, similar to the response to airgun noise (Blackwell et al. 2017).
 Bowheads have also been shown to react to, by avoidance, other noise sources such as aircraft (Richardson et al. 1985; Patenaude et al. 2002).
+Note that while aircraft make a substantial amount of noise in air, that noise also then propagates into the water, and is a form of underwater noise.
 Reactions became strong when the aircraft was closer than 305 m and difficult to detect at distances greater than 610 m.
 Additionally, Richardson et al. (1985) made observations and recorded reactions of bowheads to boats approaching and noted among the responses, movement away and changes in dive cycles.
 Attempts were made to conduct playback experiments of icebreaker sounds to bowheads; however, the results were inconclusive largely due to weather (LGL and Greenridge 1995).